MichaelWarmke/leet/src/main/java/warmke/mike/leet/needTo.md

 - n ary tree
 - trie
-- one type of self-balancing tree, red/black, AVL, splay, B tree
+- one type of self-balancing tree, red/black, AVL, splay, B tree implement one of these trees -- ill do this at the end

 graphs
-- know how to represent them in memory, pointers and objects, matrix, adjacency list
+- know how to represent them in memory, pointers and objects, matrix, adjacency list al -- good pointers and objects -- grid --
 - pro and con of the above
 - BFS and DFS in a graph and there complexity
 - Dijkstra